paponius/userstyles/Dark BBC/description.md

 ### State
 Update 24-03: Fixed back to 80% after BBC web update.
 I forgot BBC does change class names periodically.
+Update 24-03: Just when I finished fixing the Style, after years of no changes, BBC redesigned and all was lost.
+Starting again.
+Now at 10%.

 Added color presets which work nice together, try by changing Background to Dark Charcoal and Text Background to Rich Black in Options.